Mt. Norikura 乗鞍岳

 The view along the way is spectacular.
 Vivid wildflowers shift tones throughout the season, and the autumn leaves spread across the Okuhida area are rightly famous.

 Other beautiful sights include Ushidomeike, a large pond formed when Norikura last erupted, and Zengoro Falls.
 If visiting nearby Shirahone Onsen, try the spring water which is said to be good for the digestion.

 For those wanting a more in-depth tour of the mountains here, the trails continue on down to Norikura Kogen on the Nagano side.
 Even in the height of summer, the weather up here can change in a matter of minutes; cold-weather gear and proper climbing boots are a necessity.

 With the road closed in winter, skiing on Mt.
 Norikura then isn't an option, but the mountain is high enough that snow remains throughout the summer.
-There's decent traffic in thrillseekers hiking up and sliding down comes to the mountain every summer—and the skiing is free.
+There's decent traffic of thrillseekers hiking up and sliding down the mountain every summer—and the skiing is free.
 There are ski chalets in the area.

 The latest information may differ, so please check the official website